An Orbifold Framework for Classifying Layer Groups with an Application to Knitted Fabrics: Symmetries of Knitted Fabrics

 Next, consider our initial example of the stretched rib pattern, which is a relative of garter where wales alternate between pure K and P, shown in the lower right quadrant of Fig.~\ref{fig:four_stitches} and Fig.~\ref{fig:rib}a.
 While similar to garter, rib is characterized only by perpendicular mirrors, an in-plane glide, and in-plane two-fold rotations (see Fig.~\ref{fig:rib}b).
-Notably, unlike the plain knit and garter, the underlying manifold for rib, is based on a thickened annulus $S^1\times I$ rather than the extrusion of a disk $D^2$.
 This is because the rib pattern lacks the perpendicular two-fold axes of plain knit and garter.
 The fundamental domain, shown in Fig.~\ref{fig:rib}c, therefore extends the full width of the translational unit cell along the wale direction, adopting a single set of periodic boundaries.
 Finally, much like the garter pattern, the resulting rib structure adopts distinct top and bottom layer components, as shown in Fig.~\ref{fig:rib}d.
-We identify rib as the orbifold $\otimes \ast \tilde{2}$, corresponding to layer group pm2a.
+We identify rib as the orbifold $*\tilde{2}$, corresponding to layer group pm2a.
 It is interesting to note that the this presentation of the rib knit as a stacked structure with only half of each layer filled relies on the course-stretched configuration shown here; the relaxed rib structure in Fig.~\ref{fig:stitch_overview}a fills in these voids.